kinow/decyclify/README.md

-It should be possible to use these iterators, or create new ones, and apply it to tools such as workflow managers that support only DAG scheduling, to schedule an infinite graph, via graph-unrolling.
+It should be possible to use these iterators, or create new ones, and apply it to tools such as workflow managers that support only DAG scheduling, to schedule an infinite graph, via **graph-unrolling**.
 The next cycle is simply an integer counter incremented, but could be an ISO8601 date-time function.

 > NOTE: this part of the project was a summer holidays project, and is in need of documentation,